zimicjs/zimic/docs/wiki/getting‐started.md

        .respond({
          status: 200,
          body: users,
-       });
+       })
+       .times(1);

      // Run your application and make requests
      // ...

+     // The following expects are automatically checked by the `with` and `times` calls
+     // we used above.
+Requests not matching the restrictions or exceeding the number of times
+     // will cause warnings and not be intercepted.

      // Check the requests you expect
      // https://bit.ly/zimic-interceptor-http#http-handlerrequests
      const requests = myHandler.requests();
      expect(requests).toHaveLength(1);

-     // The following expects are automatically checked by the restrictions
-     // we declared above.
-Requests not matching them will cause warnings and not
-     // be intercepted.

      // If you are not using restrictions, asserting the requests manually is
      // a good practice: